tang0226/tang0226/README.md

 And I'm a learning programmer and hobbyist aspiring to use my God-given skills for His kingdom.

 #### Languages
-I've learned HTML, CSS, and JS, and Python, which I use for [Project Euler](https://github.com/tang0226/projectEuler).
+I've learned HTML, CSS, and JS, as well as a bit of React and Django I also use Python for [Project Euler](https://github.com/tang0226/projectEuler).
-I am also learning React and Django.

-#### Awe and Reverence
-I'm learning engineering and development with my mentor [Jonathan Tsai](https://github.com/jontsai) and the [Awe and Reverence](https://github.com/aweandreverence) organization.

 #### Projects
 My only large project so far has been [Fracture](https://github.com/tang0226/fracture), my fractal viewer built with HTML Canvas and a lot of frontend Javascript.
 The app is hosted via Github pages at [tang0226.github.io](https://tang0226.github.io/fracture/src/main).
 You can learn more in the project README.